-Students use the skills developed in the 'Class song' to create their own compositions which culminates in a Year 10 Original Composition Showcase in Week 6 of term 4.
+Students use the skills developed in the 'Class song' to create their own compositions which culminates in a Year 10 Original Composition Showcase.

 Dance

 This course is for those students, both girls and boys, who have an interest in Dance as a fun pastime, fitness activity or as a potential career.
 You do not have to have done Dance before, but if you have done some, perhaps at Primary School, then you will have the chance to develop your own style of Dance and to experiment with other styles.